mholmboe/minff/x2top_hack/README.md

 # Setup MINFF topologies with Gromacs `gmx x2top`

-One can use this modified version of `gromacs-2025.3/src/gromacs/gmxpreprocess/x2top.cpp` to generate MINFF topology files for Gromacs, thanks to handling of bonds and angles across the PBC (-pbc yes).
-It can also be used to set the bond (-kb) and angle (-kt and -ktH) force constants explicitly, and write them in the simpler MINFF format instead of the OPLS/aa formatting style for [ bonds ] and [ angles ] sections in the .top/.itp file.
-Custom .n2t files can be used with the -n2t flag.
+This is a modified version of x2top based on `gromacs-2025.3/src/gromacs/gmxpreprocess/x2top.cpp`, which has been tailored to generate MINFF topology files for Gromacs thanks to handling of bonds and angles across the PBC (-pbc yes) and the addition of new flags and output format.
+Specifically, it can be used to set the bond (-kb and -dH) and angle (-kt, -ktH and -aH) constants explicitly, and write them in the simpler MINFF format instead of the OPLS/aa formatting style for [ bonds ] and [ angles ] sections in the .top/.itp file.
+Custom .n2t files can also be used with a -n2t flag.
 Note that the [**Systems/conf**](https://github.com/mholmboe/minff/tree/main/Systems/conf) directory contains a bunch of .n2t files for the different structures (numbered 1-45) used in training MINFF.

 Overall, the key changes to the native x2top.cpp are: